jakob-bagterp/index-now-submit-sitemap-urls-action/docs/index.md

 ---
-title: Action to Automatically Submit Sitemap from GitHub Pages to IndexNow 🔎
+title: Action to Automatically Submit Sitemap URLs to IndexNow 🔎
-description: If you're using GitHub Pages, this action will automatically submit your sitemap to IndexNow for faster indexing by Bing, Yandex, DuckDuckGo and other search engines
+description: If you're using GitHub Actions, this workflow will automatically submit your sitemap to IndexNow for faster indexing by Bing, Yandex, DuckDuckGo and other search engines.
 hide:
   - navigation
 ---